aleksanderbl29/dotfiles/README.md

 # Aleksander's dotfiles

+This repo has been archived as all configuraiton management is moved to [nix-config](https://github.com/aleksanderbl29/nix-config) repo.

 ## Steps to setup new mac

 1. Install Apple's Command Line Tools, which are prerequisites for Git and Homebrew.